Israeli PM warns of state of emergency due to new coronavirus variant | Law-Order

 Israeli Prime Minister Naftali Bennett met health experts on Friday to discuss how best to respond to a new variant of the coronavirus that has been detected in South Africa that he said was more contagious than the Delta strain.

 "We are currently on the verge of a state of emergency," Bennett said, according to a statement from his office.
 "Our main principle is to act fast, strong and now."
-Israel has reported one case of the new strain in a traveller returning from Malawi.
+Bennett said there were a few cases of the new variant reported in Israel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)